-As part of the process of preparing financial statements, the Group is required to estimate its income taxes in each of the jurisdictions in which it operates.
-The Group accounts for income taxes using the asset and liability method.
+As part of the process of preparing financial statements, the Company is required to estimate its income taxes in each of the jurisdictions in which it operates.
+The Company accounts for income taxes using the asset and liability method.
 Under this method, deferred income taxes are recognized for temporary differences between the tax basis of assets and liabilities and their reported amounts in the financial statements.
-Net operating loss are carried forwards and credited by applying enacted statutory tax rates applicable to future years when the reported amounts of the asset or liability are expected to be recovered or settled, respectively.
+Net operating loss are carried forwards by applying enacted statutory tax rates applicable to future years when the reported amounts of the asset or liability are expected to be recovered or settled, respectively.
 Deferred tax assets are reduced by a valuation allowance when, based upon the weight of available evidence, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-The components of the deferred tax assets and liabilities are individually classified as non-current.
-The Group recognizes the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based on the technical merits of the position.
+The Company recognizes the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained upon examination by the taxing authorities, based on the technical merits of the position.